batfish/pybatfish/README.md

 #### Installation

-**Prerequisite:** A Python runtime.
-We recommend Python 3; while Python 2.7 is supported, it is nearing end of life.
+pybatfish needs a Python runtime.
+We recommend Python 3.
+While Python 2.7 is supported, it is nearing end of life.

-Clone the repository and run the following from its top-level directory:
+To install pybatfish, clone the repository and run the following from its top-level directory:
 ```
 pip install .
 ```